 The contractual cash flows relating to the above financial liabilities have been determined on the basis of interest rates / mark up rates effective as at 30 June.
-The rates of interest / mark up have been disclosed in note 5 and note 9 to these financial statements.
+The rates of interest / mark up have been disclosed in note 8 to these financial statements.

-37.2 Financial instruments by categories
+35.2 Financial instruments by categories